-As shown in Figure 1.7, a protocol delegates the monitoring of an external event by passing to the NeSt a monitor function and the identifier of the target abstraction.
-This happens by calling monitor: $(PID, AID, monitor()) \rightarrow result$
+As shown in Figure 1.7.
+NeSt functionalities: management of external events., a protocol delegates the monitoring of an external event by passing to the NeSt a monitor function and the identifier of the target abstraction.
+This happens by calling monitor: (PID, AID, monitor()) \rightarrow result